 History in the Making is a journal for the publication of student work which demonstrates substantive research and excellence in the discipline of history.
 Published essays will be of high quality and of interest to other history students and academics.
 Successful submissions will clearly demonstrate original research and argument and an engagement with scholarly debate.
 We welcome and encourage students to submit their high quality essays written as part of undergraduate units of study.
 However, any essay originally written in response to a set question must be submitted in the form of a stand-alone journal article.

-The journal is published twice a year, coinciding with semester one and two of the university calendar.
-Submissions can be made at any stage during the year, however each issue will have a cut-off date after which submissions will be carried over for the subsequent issue.
-We will advertise the issue cut-off dates in advance of each issue on the website and via emails sent to our partner universities.
+Submissions can be made at any stage during the year, however each issue may have a cut-off date after which submissions will be carried over for the subsequent issue.

 How do I submit an essay?